mattlindpie/nss-capstone/resources/design-document.md

 U12.
 As a customer, I want to have my favorite recipes displayed on the homepage

-## 4. Project Scope
+## 3. Project Scope

 ---

-### 4.1 In Scope
+### 3.1 In Scope

 - Create recipes and display their names on the homepage
 - Display chosen recipe on its own page
-    - Toggle between imperial and metric system
     - Allow for scaling ingredients according to number of servings
-- Add recipe ingredients to a list
+- Add recipe ingredients to a shopping list
 - Display list and quantities needed
+- Filtering recipes through a range of calories
 - Delete items from list

-### 4.2 Out of Scope
+### 3.2 Out of Scope

 - Ability to compare recipes
 - Scheduling meals ahead of time
 - Favorite recipes
 - Saving past lists
 - Filtering recipes by individual ingredients
-- Filtering recipes through a range of calories

-## 5. Proposed Architecture Overview
+## 4. Proposed Architecture Overview

 ---